Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 1. High Abandonment Risk

-In simple words, there are many cases where the hired independent contractors end up abandoning the project amid the development process.
+We discussed earlier how businesses that hire independent contractors benefit from the exquisite flexibility that this hiring approach offers.
+Let us tell you that this is a two-way road, and separate contracts are as flexible as businesses while working on projects.
+In simple words, there are many cases where the hired independent contractors abandon the project amid the development process.
 This can be due to various factors, such as the hired developer finding another project with better pay, work boredom, personal conflicts, etc.

 2. Lack of Integrity

 Integrity and honesty are critical values that businesses expect from their team.
-This is especially the case among businesses dealing with unique ideas.
+This is especially the case among companies dealing with unique ideas.
 However, it is a commonly known fact that this freelance development often comes at the cost of limited integrity and honesty.

-Usually, many freelance developers resort to malpractices like reusing old codebases, selling ideas to other businesses, reselling a project’s codebase to another client, etc. These factors can, by large, be detrimental to your business and can result in tremendous losses.
+Usually, many freelance developers resort to malpractices like reusing old codebases, selling ideas to other businesses, reselling a project’s codebase to another client, etc. These factors can, by large, be detrimental to your company and can result in tremendous losses.

 3. Compromised Supervision

-Since most freelance developers work remotely, there is no accountability for the work that they are delivering to the outsourcer business.
-Moreover, it is always difficult to coordinate the project between the team of hired freelance developers as, in many cases, businesses hire developers from different countries and, therefore, different time zones.
+Businesses supervise their employees throughout the projects for optimal delivery and efficient development.
+However, it is always a challenge for businesses to oversee the work of independent contractors.
+Since most freelance developers work remotely, there is no accountability for their work to the outsourcer business.
+Moreover, it is always difficult to coordinate the project between the team of hired freelance developers as, in many cases, companies hire developers from different countries and, therefore, different time zones.

 Staff Augmentation